4 Months After Gastric Bypass: I Stopped Losing Weight

 I do want to lose more weight.
 In order to live my life to the fullest and be a positive role model for my children, I really need to get healthy!
 I always tell my kids that “Gordon means ‘Don’t Quit'” so I am living up to that now.
 I’m Tiffany Gordon damn it, and Gordon means ‘Don’t Quit’.
 So I’m really Tiffany Don’t Quit.

 I had stopped losing…yes.
 But I’m back to eating healthy again, and tracking my intake to make sure I’m getting in my protein.
-If you’d like to follow me I use the loseit app.
+If you’d like to follow me I use myfitnesspal and my user name is Dtleh.
 I’m going to eat healthy and let my weight get to a healthy level…whatever that may be.